JWST Slit Spectroscopy

 Summary of available options

 The NIRSpec slits can produce spectra with resolving powers of roughly 100, 1,000, and 2,700.
-At the lowest resolution, a full spectrum from 0.7 to 2.3 μm can be generated in one grism setting.
+At the lowest resolution, a full spectrum from 0.6 to 5.3 μm can be generated with a single prism setting.
 At the higher resolutions, 4 settings are required for full wavelength coverage.

-The LRS on MIRI produces a spectrum from 5 to 12 μm, with spectral resolving power increasing from ~40 at 5 μm to ~200 at 12 μm.
+The LRS on MIRI produces a spectrum from 5 to 14 μm, with spectral resolving power increasing from ~40 at 5 μm to ~200 at 14 μm.
 The long wavelength cut-off for the LRS is a soft number because the prism transmission decreases rapidly from 10 μm to longer wavelengths while the resolution grows higher.
-The quality of the flat fields and photometric calibration begins dropping past 10 μm and will not be reliable past 12 μm.
+The quality of the flat fields and photometric calibration begins dropping past 10 μm and, until sufficient calibration data are obtained, will not be reliable past 12 μm.

 Comparison to ground-based slit spectroscopy